iMeyerKimera/parse-email-python/README.md

 addresses in a list of tuple (display-name, address).
 This needs to be decoded as well and the addresses must match the RFC2822 syntax.
 The getmailaddresses() does all the work.

+Note for Amanada!
+Please note that this code will only parse the email headers.
+I will be done with the complete code by tonight.

+THIS CODE ALSO WORKS AS IS.